RUKKYOBB/alx-pre_course/0x01-git/README.md

-Ronaldo is the Greatest of All Time: the real GOAT
+this is Ronaldo is the Greatest of All Time: the real GOAT